JOURNEY OF THE PACIFIC GRAY WHALES

 - 2 night stay at the Hotel Cathedral, La Paz

-- 3 days/2 nights at the Villas Isabela in San Carlos, Magdalena Bay
+- 2 night stay at the Villas Isabela in San Carlos, Magdalena Bay

 - 12 – 15 hours of whale watching in 3 days – experience up close and personal

 - explore areas most people do not access where the whales congregate

 - beach hike through sand dunes and along the coastline exploring the flora and fauna

 (receive 20% off as add-on) – land/water based – mulitday

 - Snorkel with Whale Sharks Tour – water – based – day trip

 - Espiritu Santo Island Tour – water based – day trip

 - East/West Cape Adventure(s) – land-based – day trip